Will my instrument arrive setup?

 Can you ship an instrument without a case?

 We often ship instruments without cases, and because of our thorough and careful packing methods, the instrument arrives safe and intact nearly 99% of the time.
 An instrument shipped without a case is carefully padded with foam surrounding the bridge, tailpiece, and sometimes under the fingerboard just as our instruments shipped within a case are sent, and is fully wrapped in bubble wrap.
 It is then surrounded in a large volume of starch packing peanuts, which are bio-degradable, sealed in a durable box and sent fully insured.
+We want to add a comment that Evan has shared with a customer in email communication, which captures our careful packaging well: "We’ve worked with FedEx packing engineers, so the instrument is essentially floating in its case among bubble wrap and peanuts.
+The case doesn’t touch the box at any point, so it absorbs any impacts and preserves the instrument and setup work. "

 Do you have recordings of each of your instruments that a customer can use to compare?